odrnk/bookmarkext/docs/initial_plan.md

 ```
 GET /api/bookmarks?sort=-date_added,visit_count
 ```
-It should also work for all other requests that return lists.
+It should also work for all other requests that return collections.

 ## Offset and limit for lists